elbartostrikesagain/rin-ruby-helpers/README.md

 #### Other notes

 Currently, the only supported helper methods are for the R `lm` method (linear model).
 There are other types of regressions that might suite your needs better.
-If they are available in R, please contribute.
+Please contribute :)

 Word of caution: RinRuby is not the fastest way to use R with ruby(infact it is the slowest of the popular gems to interface with R), and large regressions are probably fairly slow.
 Slow tasks are great canidates for background workers when possible.
 Additionally, you can also store the equation via the estimates variables for fast predictions(only retraining is slow then).

-This Gem is currently using a RinRuby fork right now that doesn't support windows.

 ## Installation